Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Introduction

 The experiment design is shown in \cref{tab:experiment-design}; the tasks are described in detail in \cref{ssec:tasks}.
 In the assignment, students were given functions and declarations that needed to be completed; Bronze participants were given versions of the interfaces that were structurally similar but which had been adapted to use GC\@.
 The assignment parts were cumulative, and the final step for Bronze participants was to redo their previous implementation \emph{without} using GC, ensuring all participants learned how to use traditional Rust.
 We provided students with unit tests (including source code), and we assigned grades according to which of the unit tests passed.

+We found, after conducting the experiment, that Bronze's interface required small changes to ensure soundness.
+Because of the small size of the required changes, which are described in more detail in \cref{sec:limitations}, we believe that our results apply to the revised version of Bronze as well.

 \paragraph*{Study Results} At the conclusion of the study we carried out both quantitative and qualitative analysis of measured data (e.g., project score) and survey responses.
-Because of our large sample, we were able to reserve 10\% of the participants' data (with their survey responses) for exploratory analysis.
+Our large sample enabled us to reserve 10\% of the participants' data (with their survey responses) for exploratory analysis.
 This allowed us to explore which hypotheses might be worth testing while preserving soundness, since the results in \cref{sec:results} are based on the remaining 90\% of the data.

 We did not observe a difference between conditions in \emph{completion rates} (fraction of students scoring 100\%) or in \emph{times} completing \Ownership.
 However, students who used Bronze were more likely to complete their aliasing task (\task{Aliasing}{B}) than Traditional students were to complete theirs (\task{Aliasing}{T}), and did so significantly \emph{faster}, spending a median of 4 hours instead of 12 hours.
 The additional time spent by Bronze students doing the aliasing task again, this time without GC (\task{Aliasing}{T}) resulted in no significant difference in \emph{total time} spent on the project.
 We conclude that for newcomers to Rust, if the goal is simply to accomplish a programming task, garbage collection may present a significant benefit for productivity.
 Further, there may be enough advantage to using garbage collection while learning Rust to compensate for the additional time required to learn, apply, and switch to traditional Rust memory management approaches.